tu-rbo/differentiable-particle-filters/README.md

 Setup
 -----

-The setup.sh script downloads the data for training and testing an creates additional folders.
+The setup script *downloads the data* for training and testing and *creates additional folders* (for logging etc.).
 To perform these steps, simply run (in the main folder):

     chmod +x setup.sh
     ./setup.sh